 WHAT IF THE VERSION OF SUCCESS YOU’VE BEEN CHASING…ISN’T EVEN YOURS?

-And that gnawing feeling that no matter how hard you work, or how much of your personal life you give up for music, it’s still not enough.
+That gnawing feeling that no matter how hard you work, or how much of your personal life you give up for music, it’s still not enough.

-So many of the women I coach come to me with impressive careers.
+The women I coach come to me with impressive careers.

 Am I fulfilled?

-What do I really want from my life now?
+What do I really want now?

 Am I measuring success by my own values, or someone else’s idea of “making it”?